-Hug a scared doggo today!
+Hug a scared dog today!

 You might be thinking, "wait, what?"

+I know that this might not be what you've been told before but, on the contrary to popular belief, you actually cannot reinforce fear.
 Let’s peel back the layers of fear today to understand this better so you can go comfort your fearful doggo friend knowing you’re not making that fear worse.

+In this example let’s pretend you’re afraid of spiders and someone walks into the room with their 8-legged companion.
+“I’m afraid of spiders,” you say nervously but no one hears you.
+This time you speak louder, “I’m afraid of spiders!!!”
 This time they hear you but they don’t listen.
 Instead they tell you to, “stop acting that way” and then they walk over and put the spider on your shoulder.

 (Just a side note here: I would literally DIE.
 I know there are lots of spider lovers out there so don’t be offended.
 I love you all and if you’d like to help me overcome my fear one day, I’m in!
 As long as you go at my pace of comfort)